-Our findings have clear implications for assessment and treatment, and can be considered in the context of SARN domains of dynamic risk, and principles of risk, need, and responsivity (42).
-For example, individuals with an impulsive profile may benefit from offending behaviour programmes designed for more generally antisocial and violent offenders, and interventions focussed on self-regulation and managing emotions (43).
-This group would benefit minimally from interventions focussed on distorted thinking about sex, sexual fantasizing, or unusual sexual interests.
-In contrast, those with a distorted thinker profile may benefit from programmes that address distorted thinking patterns related to sex with adults and/or children, but may benefit less, on average, from interventions targeting sexual preoccupation/interests, or socio-affective function and emotional management.
-The rape preoccupied profile presented with both high levels of risk and need and should be prioritised for more intensive treatment focussed on reducing sexual fantasizing and sexual preoccupation.
-Rape preoccupied individuals who are high risk and show pronounced sexual preoccupations or paraphilic sexual interests may additionally benefit from medication to reduce sexual arousal (44).
-These medications tend to include antiandrogens, selective serotonin reuptake inhibitors, and gonadotropin releasing hormone analogues (44).
-Although there is a lack of robust evidence to support the medical management of sexual arousal, some degree of success has been reported (45).
-Finally, people with a child fantasist profile, where there was a relatively high frequency of IIOC index offences, but few distorted attitudes about children and sex and low sexual preoccupation, may benefit from elements of healthy sex interventions (46) and psychoeducation about the consequences of IIOC (47).
-However, more robust, long term outcome studies are needed to understand the potential benefits of these approaches in prisons and in the community.
+Our findings have clear implications for assessment and treatment, and can be considered in the context of SARN domains of dynamic risk, and principles of risk, need and responsivity.40 For example, individuals with an impulsive profile may benefit from offending behaviour programmes designed for more generally antisocial and violent offenders, and interventions focused on self-regulation and managing emotions.41 This group would benefit minimally from interventions focused on distorted thinking about sex, sexual fantasising or unusual sexual interests.
+In contrast, those with a distorted thinker profile may benefit from programmes that address distorted thinking patterns related to sex with adults and/or children, but may benefit less, on average, from interventions targeting sexual preoccupation/interests or socio-affective function and emotion management.
+Individuals with the rape preoccupied profile presented with high levels of both risk and need and should be prioritised for more intensive treatment focused on reducing sexual fantasising and sexual preoccupation.
+Rape preoccupied individuals who are high risk and show pronounced sexual preoccupations or paraphilic sexual interests may additionally benefit from medication to reduce sexual arousal.42 These medications tend to include anti-androgens, selective serotonin reuptake inhibitors and gonadotropin-releasing hormone analogues.42 Although there is a lack of robust evidence to support the medical management of sexual arousal, some degree of success has been reported.43 Finally, people with a child fantasist profile, where there was a relatively high frequency of IIOC index offences, but few distorted attitudes about children and sex and low sexual preoccupation, may benefit from elements of healthy sex interventions44 and psychoeducation about the consequences of IIOC.45 However, more robust, long-term outcome studies are needed to understand the potential benefits of these approaches in prisons and in the community.